Are Organic Foods Right for You?

-  Organic meat, dairy products, and eggs are produced from animals that are fed organic feed and allowed access to the outdoors.
+Organic meat, dairy products, and eggs are produced from animals that are fed organic, non-GMO feed and allowed access to the outdoors.
 They must be kept in living conditions that accommodate the natural behavior of the animals.
 Ruminants must have access to pasture.
 Organic livestock and poultry may not be given antibiotics, hormones, or medications in the absence of illness; however, they may be vaccinated against disease.

 Use of parasiticide (a substance used to destroy parasites) is strictly regulated.
 Livestock diseases and parasites are controlled primarily through preventative measures such as rotational grazing, balanced diet, sanitary housing, and stress reduction.

 Regulations governing meat and dairy farming vary from country to country.
 In the U.S., the major differences include:

 Organic meat and dairy:

 It is helpful to understand what the U.S. government allows in feed or to be used in conventional production:

 - Dairy cows – antibiotics, pig & chicken byproducts, hormones (for growth), pesticides, sewage sludge